 PUA: PUA is now available.
 The link "Apply for PUA Benefits" will appear in the left navigation on your Unemployment Insurance claim homepage only if you have completed step 1 (applying for regular state Unemployment Insurance) and were deemed ineligible on your “Monetary Determination.”

-PUC: There is no additional action you need to take beyond filing your weekly certification.
+PUC: For this program there was no additional action you need to take beyond filing your weekly certification.
+Benefits ended on July 25, 2020.

 back to top